IRCAD/sight/modules/ui/debug/README.md

 - **ComponentsTree**: shows module information via an action.
 - **ClassFactoryRegistryInfo**: shows services registered in the factory via an action.

+### action
+This sub-folder contains classes defining some actions.

+- **ClassFactoryRegistryInfo**: implements an action to show services registered in a factory.
+- **ComponentsTree**: implements an action that shows a module's information.

 ## CMake

 ```cmake